harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/examples.md

     `import papaparse from "./papaparse.js"`

-Here's an example using Papa Parse to parse a CSV file of username/password pairs and using that data to login to the Load Impact test site:
+Here's an example using Papa Parse to parse a CSV file of username/password pairs and using that data to login to the LoadImpact test site:

 {% include 4.0/scripting-examples/data-parameterization-csv.md %}